FUminlee/DePTH2-Analysis/README.md

 # DePTH2-Analysis

 ## Overview
 DePTH is a predictive model designed to assess the interaction between Human leukocyte antigens(HLA) and T-cell receptor(TCR).
 By inputting an HLA and a TCR, the model generates a score representing their association.
 For details on the model structure and usage, please refer to [https://liusi2019.github.io/DePTH-tutorial/](https://liusi2019.github.io/DePTH-tutorial/).
 This GitHub repository provides an analysis of several significant confounding factors involved in the DePTH model, along with improvements to the original model, resulting in DePTH 2.0.
-All code in this repository follows the methodology described in the paper: [https://www.biorxiv.org/content/10.1101/2024.11.22.624910v1](#).
+All code in this repository follows the methodology described in the paper: [Improved Deep Learning Prediction of TCR-HLA Associations](https://www.biorxiv.org/content/10.1101/2024.11.22.624910v1).

 ## Features
 This repository focuses on the further development and analysis of the DePTH model, including: